Jeongbin233/Jeongbin233/README.md

 I want to become a developer who can apply AI in the future
 <br/>
 <br/>
-🎓 Hongik Uiv.
-Computer Engeinering <br/>
+🎓 Hongik Univ.
+Computer Engineering <br/>
 💙 SSAFY 8th

 ---